kkruecke/cplus-documentation/notes/new-rvalue-lvalue.rst

 * `Thomas Becker's article C++ rvalue Reference Explained <http://thbecker.net/articles/rvalue_references/section_07.html>`_.
 * `Perfect Forwarding by Stroutrup, Sutter and Dos Reis <http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4164.pdf>`_.

-The new rvalues references and forwarding references introduced in C++11 provide the foundation for move semantics, a new way of efficiently creating new object from the resouces of objects about to die.
-We first look at rvlaue reference, followed by forwarding references, and finally we look at move semantics.
+The rvalues references and forwarding references introduced in C++11 provide the foundation for move semantics, a way of efficiently creating new object from the resouces of objects about to die.
+We will first look at rvlaue reference, followed by forwarding references, and finally move semantics.

 .. todo: See https://www.internalpointers.com/post/c-rvalue-references-and-move-semantics-beginners